We are committed to a culture that engages our people, celebrates diversity and embeds inclusive, accessible and flexible workplace practices.

 - general impressions of the APS.

-For more detail about interpreting, benchmarking and comparing results, visit the APSC census landing page You can also read their explanatory guide for more technical information.
+For more detail about interpreting, benchmarking and comparing results, visit the APSC census landing page.